-A legal document called a property deed transfer ownership of the land.
+A legal document called a property deed transfers the ownership of land.
 The transfer includes any attached items including buildings and roads.
 But did you know that your deed could include easements?
 Let’s take a look at what an easement is and what restrictions it could have on your property.

 In its most basic definition, an easement grants access or limits use of a property.
 There are two types of easements.